Invariants of almost complex and almost K\"ahler manifolds: on -dimensional compact almost complex manifolds

-Cirici and Wilson, in \cite[Corollary 5.9]{CW}, proved that the numbers $h^{p,q}_d$ are almost K\"ahler invariants for compact almost complex $4$-manifolds, i.e., they do not change with different choices of almost K\"ahler metrics on a given compact almost complex 4-manifold.
+Cirici and Wilson \cite[Corollary 5.9]{CW} proved that the numbers $h^{p,q}_d$ are almost K\"ahler invariant for compact almost complex $4$-manifolds, i.e., they do not change with different choices of almost K\"ahler metrics on a given compact almost complex 4-manifold.